coding-brownie/coding-brownie.github.io/projects/ar-museum.md

 ### My Contributions
-I was mainly involved in the creation of the UI and AR functionalities on the Unity app, but also contributed to the frontent (Vue.js) and backend (Javascript) of the CMS website.
+I was mainly involved in the creation of the UI and AR functionalities on the Unity app, but also contributed to the frontent (Vue.js) and backend (Javascript, MongoDB) of the CMS website.

 #### AR App
 I created several **AR functionalities**, such as displaying videos on top of the art-pieces, or a slider interaction, allowing to see two different versions of the same painting.
 One additional notable AR functionality I implemented is a *face-swap* feature (OpenCV), allowing museum visitors to place their faces instead of pre-defined faces on some of the paintings in the museum and seeing the result in AR.
 Challenges were mainly the face-detection, re-coloring of the taken photograph to match the style of the painting and a simple UI to present the feature to the museum visitors.
 This was accomplished with OpenCV and overlaying the physical painting with an AR-based UI.